 - Keep a journal, and record the progress you have made each day.

-- Before every major decision, think how it will contribute to the end goals.
+- Before every major decision, think about how it will contribute to the end goals.

 - Make sure you and your teammates are working towards the same goals.